 - 65 and older

 - People with medical conditions, such as asthma, diabetes and chronic lung disease

 - Pregnant women

 - Those who live with or provide care for these individuals

 Flu vaccination formulation

-The World Health Organization and the CDC select the flu viruses for each year’s vaccine based on the Southern Hemisphere’s flu season, which occurs before the Northern Hemisphere’s flu season.
-This year’s flu vaccines are all quadrivalent, which means they cover the four most likely strains of the flu virus expected this season (2 A strains and 2 B strains).
+An FDA advisory committee met earlier this year to select the flu viruses for the composition of the vaccine for the 2022-23 U.S. flu season.
+This year’s flu vaccines are quadrivalent, which means they cover the four most likely strains of the flu virus expected this season (two A strains and two B strains).
 All available vaccines are also preservative-free and thimerosal-free, and do not contain gluten or latex.

 The vaccines provided at UCLA Health include

-- Fluarix - A standard-dose injection.
+- Fluarix - A standard-dose injection approved for people 6 months and older.
 May contain small amounts of egg protein.
-Not for people with severe egg allergies or history of anaphylaxis.
+It is not for people with a severe egg allergy or history of anaphylaxis.